Frida Kahlo Museum:

 Museum Location and Hours:

-The museum is located on Calle Londres number 247 at the corner of Allende in the Colonia Del Carmen Coyoacan area of Mexico City.
+The Museo Frida Kahlo is located on Calle Londres number 247 at the corner of Allende in the Colonia Del Carmen Coyoacan area of Mexico City.
 Opening hours are from 10 am to 6 pm, Tuesday to Sunday.
 Closed Mondays.
+General admission is 65 pesos.
+There is an extra fee for a permit to take photos inside the museum.

 Take Metro Line 3 to the Coyoacan Viveros station.
 From there you can take a taxi or bus, or you can walk to the museum (a 15 to 20 minute walk).